Sviatoslav Richter: Early career

+On March 19, 1934, Richter gave his first recital, at the Engineers' Club of Odessa, at which he performed an all-Chopin program, including Ballade No. 4 and Etude No. 4.
+The concert was generally successful, with Richter later recalling that the performance of Chopin's Fourth Ballade was particularly well received, despite his own harsh self-criticism.
+Although members of the Odessa press were in attendance, the concert received no press coverage.

+During that period, Sviatoslav Richter's father, Teofil Richter, was repeatedly humiliated and subjected to abuse at the Odessa Conservatory.
+Despite being an exceptionally gifted pianist and composer and a graduate of the Vienna Conservatory, he was prohibited from teaching piano to piano students.
+The identities of those responsible have not been disclosed publicly to this day.

-On March 19, 1934, Richter gave his first recital, at the Engineers' Club of Odessa; but he did not formally start studying piano until three years later, when he decided to seek out Heinrich Neuhaus, a pianist and piano teacher, at the Moscow Conservatory.
-During Richter's audition for Neuhaus (at which he performed Chopin's Ballade No. 4), Neuhaus apparently whispered to a fellow student, "This man's a genius."
+Sviatoslav Richter did not formally start studying piano until three years later, when he decided to seek out Heinrich Neuhaus, a pianist and piano teacher, at the Moscow Conservatory.
+During Richter's audition for Neuhaus, at which he performed Beethoven's Sonata No. 28 and a few of his own compositions, Neuhaus whispered to a fellow student, "I believe he is a musician of genius."
 Although Neuhaus taught many pianists, including Emil Gilels and Radu Lupu, it is said that he considered Richter to be "the genius pupil, for whom he had been waiting all his life", while acknowledging that he taught Richter "almost nothing".

 Early in his career Richter also tried composition, and it even appears that he played some of his works during his audition for Neuhaus.
 He gave up composition shortly after moving to Moscow.
 Years later, Richter explained this decision as follows: "Perhaps the best way I can put it is that I see no point in adding to all the bad music in the world".